umesha-99/ToDo-App/README.md

 # ToDo-App
-Simple ToDo Application with two main activities.
+This is a simple ToDo Application with two main activities, which are adding tasks and mark the completed tasks.
-1.Adding tasks
-2.Mark the completed tasks
+Used technology - Android Studio, Kotlin